[ ELECTRIC BRAIN ] Welcome

 -------------------------------------------------------

-Here is an index to more than 180 of Tom's computer articles from BYTE Magazine published from 1992 to 1998.
-(BYTE ceased publication in June 1998.)
-Most articles are still available online and include the original photographs, figures, and screen shots.
+Here's an index to more than 180 of Tom's computer articles from BYTE Magazine published from 1992 to 1998.
+(BYTE ceased publication with the July 1998 issue.)
+All of my articles are available online and some include the original photographs and figures.

 -------------------------------------------------------